serenayj/nlp_lab/content/publication/EMNLP_2025_simple_yet_effective/index.md

 publication: In *Findings of the Association of Computational Linguistics Empirical Methods in Natural Language Processing 2024*
 publication_short: In *Findings of EMNLP 2024*

 abstract: Large language models (LLMs) are increasingly used in high-stakes settings, and a key question is: how confident are they in their predictions?
-This paper argues that most prior work focuses on calibration and uncertainty quantification for individual models, often ignoring the potential benefits of model diversity.
-The authors posit that because different LLMs are trained differently (and language itself is Zipfian), their predictions will differ in complementary ways.
-The key idea: leverage that diversity by aggregating subsets of LLMs to produce better uncertainty estimates.
-To this end, the paper proposes MUSE (Multi-LLM Uncertainty via Subset Ensembles) — an information-theoretic method that utilizes the Jensen-Shannon Divergence (JSD) to select well-calibrated subsets of LLMs and then aggregate their predictions.
-Empirically, the work shows that on binary prediction tasks, using MUSE improves both calibration and predictive performance compared to a single model or a naive ensemble.
-Additionally, they explore using MUSE’s outputs to fine-tune (via chain-of-thought distillation) an LLM specifically for calibration.
+This paper argues that most prior work focuses on calibration and uncertainty quantification for individual models, and often ignores the potential benefit of model diversity.

 # Summary.
 An optional shortened abstract.
 #summary: